 Proposition 1B provides \$1 billion to California's Transit System Safety, Security, and Disaster Response Account for capital projects that provide increased protection against security and safety threats.
 Funds may also be used for capital expenditures to increase the capacity of transit operators, including waterborne transit operators, to develop disaster response transportation systems that can move people, goods, and emergency personnel and equipment in the aftermath of a disaster that impairs the mobility of goods, people, and equipment.
 Amounts received prior to being earned are recorded as advances within these financial statements.
-These grants are managed by the California Office of Emergency Services under Homeland Security.
+These grants are managed by CalOES under Homeland Security.

-PTMISEA - Public Transportation Modernization, Improvement, and Service Enhancements Account Proposition 1B provides \$4 billion for public transportation modernization, improvement and service enhancements.
+PTMISEA - Public Transportation Modernization, Improvement, and Service Enhancement Account Proposition 1B provides \$4 billion for public transportation modernization, improvement, and service enhancements.
 These funds are available to the California Department of Transportation for intercity rail projects and to transit operators in California for rehabilitation, safety, or modernization improvements; capital service enhancements or expansions; new capital projects; bus rapid transit improvements; or for rolling stock procurement, rehabilitation, or replacement.
 Amounts received prior to being earned are recorded as advances.
-These grants are managed by CalTrans.
+These grants are managed by the California Department of Transportation (CalTrans).

-The audit of public transportation operator finances, pursuant to Section 99245 of PUC and required under the TDA, was expanded to include verification of receipt and appropriate expenditure of Prop 1B bond funds.
+The audit of public transportation operator finances, pursuant to Section 99245 of the PUC and required under the TDA, was expanded to include verification of receipt and appropriate expenditure of Proposition 1B bond funds.

-SolTrans also received Prop 1B PTMISEA funds on behalf of WETA.
-WETA will incur project expenses and submit the invoices to SolTrans for reimbursement.
+SolTrans also received Proposition 1B PTMISEA funds on behalf of WETA the prior year.
+WETA incurred project expenses and submitted in the invoices to SolTrans for reimbursement.